lorenzofox3/zora-node/README.md

 Support Node >= 14,

-For older versions of Node, you can still use the 0.1.x release of this package
+For zora v4 only.
+For the latest versions of zora please refer to the [zora monorepo](https://github.com/lorenzofox3/zora/tree/master/pta)

 ## Points of interest